SooryaCodes/myfolio-heroui/README.md

 9. **Playground** - Interactive demonstrations of your skills
 10. **Marketplace** - Products or services you offer
 11. **Contact** - Form for potential clients to reach out
+12. **AI Chat** - Interactive assistant to engage with visitors

+## 🤖 AI Chat Assistant

+The portfolio includes an interactive AI Chat Assistant that helps visitors learn more about you without having to scroll through the entire site.

+### Features

+- Floating chat button that's accessible from anywhere on the site
+- Minimizable chat window with smooth animations
+- Pre-defined sample questions for visitors to quickly learn about you
+- Simulated AI responses based on your information
+- Mobile-friendly design with responsive layout

+### Customization

+You can easily customize the AI assistant by editing the `components/ai-chat-assistant.tsx` file:

+1. Update the `developerInfo` object with your personal information
+2. Modify the sample questions in the `sampleQuestions` array
+3. Customize the response logic in the `generateResponse` function
+4. Change the appearance by tweaking the styling attributes

+This feature enhances user engagement and provides a modern, interactive way for potential clients to get to know you better.

 ## 🛠️ Getting Started